pouya-codes/singularity_extract_annotated_patches/README.md

   --patch_size PATCH_SIZE
                         Patch size in pixels to extract from slide.
                          (default: 1024)

+  --stride STRIDE       Stride in pixels which determines the gap between each two extracted patches.
+NOTE: This value will be added with the patch_size for actual stride.For example, if patch_size is 2048 and stride is 2000, the actual stride is 2000+2048=4048.
+                         (default: 0)

   --resize_sizes RESIZE_SIZES [RESIZE_SIZES ...]
                         List of patch sizes in pixels to resize the extracted patches and save.
 Each size should be at most patch_size.
 Default simply saves the extracted patch.